 The Fresh soundtrack includes music by Blood Orange, Duran Duran and La Femme.
-This info article contains spoilers for Mimi Cave’s 2022 Hulu movie.
+This info article contains spoilers and song details for Mimi Cave’s 2022 Hulu movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Fresh stars Daisy Edgar-Jones as Noa, a woman who hopes to organically find a romantic partner.
 Sebastian Stan co-stars as Steve, a charismatic gentleman who invites the protagonist to his forest home.
 The storyline follows Noa as she learns the shocking truth about Steve’s line of work.
 Composer Alex Somers (Together Together) scored the 114-minute film; music supervisor Henry van Roden (The Walking Dead) put together the extensive list of needle-drop tracks.
 Here’s every song in Fresh.

 Read More at VV — Soundtracks of Television: ‘Pachinko’

 Fresh Soundtrack: Every Song in the 2022 Hulu Movie

 - “Complete Failure” by Blood Orange (00:00:00): The Fresh soundtrack song scores the opening sequence.
 Noa scrolls through her Puzzle Piece account.
 She sighs and receives a notification.